Gabriel Gee

 Phone: +41 91 986 36 51

-Gabriel N. Gee holds a PhD in contemporary art history from the Université Paris X Nanterre (2008).
-His doctoral research focused on Aesthetics and politics in the North of England from the 1980s onwards.
+Gabriel N. Gee holds a PhD in contemporary art history from the Université Paris 10 Nanterre.
+His doctoral research focused on aesthetics and politics in the North of England from the 1980s onwards.
 His book Art in the North of England.
 1979-2008 was published by Ashgate (now Routledge) in 2017.
 He joined Franklin in 2011, where he teaches contemporary art history and theory.
-His current research interests include 20th century British and Irish art, the changing representations and imaginaries of port cities in the second half of the 20th century, as well as interconnected global histories, with a particular interest in urban architectural representation.
-He recently edited with Alison Vogelaar a volume on the Changing representation of nature and the city: the 1960s-1970s and their legacies (2018).
-He is co-founder of the TETI group, for Textures and Experiences of Trans-Industriality (www.tetigroup.org)
+His research interests include the arts of port cities, interconnected global histories, and contemporary artistic research (member of the Swiss Artistic Research Network).
+He recently edited with Caroline Wiedmer a volume on Maritime Poetics.
+From Coast to Hinterland (Transcript 2021).
+He is the initiator and co-founder of the interdisciplinary study group TETI, (Textures and Experiences of Trans-Industriality), active through workshops, exhibitions, culinary events, and through a press, which recently published Mobile Soils a collection of essays looking at territorial transformations.

 Publications: